ketut-garjita/E-Commerce-Engagement-ML/README.md

 Ensure you have the following installed:

 - Python 3.10+
-- Kaggle account and setup on server
+- Kaggle account and local authorization setup
+- AWS account and local CLI setup
 - TensorFlow/Keras
 - Docker
 - Kubernetes (Minikube or AWS EKS)